 Use codebase connector's Git credentials in a CI Run step

 Harness CI supports seamless integration with version control systems through codebase connectors.
-While most Git tasks are automated within the CI pipeline, there can be scenarios where you need to manually execute Git commands in a Run step.
+While most Git tasks are automated within the CI pipeline, there can be scenarios where you need to manually execute Git commands in a Run step, such as when you need to Clone a subdirectory or run use Git Large File Storage.

-file to leverage Git credentials from your pipeline's codebase connector in a CI Run step.
+file to pull Git credentials from your pipeline's codebase connector and use those credentials in your Run step's commands.

 Make sure to select the code repo connector with the credentials that you want to use in the Run step.